edwardvmills/NURBSlib_EVM/README.md

 ## NURBSlib_EVM
 My python scripts for creating surfaces in [FreeCAD](http://freecadweb.org/).
-I am not trying to implement the 'classic' surfacing tools like sweep, loft, blend, trim, etc, although there are many parallels.
+These are not the 'classic' surfacing tools like sweep, loft, blend, trim, etc, although there are many parallels.
 FreeCAD already has some of these tools in the Part module and i believe the PartDesign module is slated to get improved versions soon.
 OpenCascade itself already has all of these functions built in, but i am not a programmer, so i cannot use OpenCascade directly.

 All scripts in this repository are offered under the terms of the GPLv3.